odedmasala/OdedMasala/README.md

 Focused :rocket:

-- 🌱 Full-Stack Developer at Moveo Group.
+- 🌱 Full-Stack Developer at BioCatch.
 - 🔭 Evolving and learning new things every day.